Skip to content

 Name Type Required Default Description

-SyncRuleId int Yes The ID of the synchronisation rule
+SyncRuleId int Yes The ID of the Synchronisation Rule

 Id int Yes The ID of the matching rule to modify